-It is indeed in the progress of academic conversation that honest errors may be made.
-Conscientia Beam cognizes that it must assault the steadiness between maintaining the Version of Record and posing limpidity for readers.
-Conscientia Beam may correct the Version of Record where the error renders in the article and its research precisely improper, such as a formula/equation containing an error.
-If else stated, Conscientia Beam is unable to accept any post-acceptance changes.
+Conscientia Beam recognizes that it must maintain the Version of Record and allow access for readers.
+Conscientia Beam may correct the Version of Record where the error renders the article and its research precisely improper, such as a formula/equation containing an error.
+Unless otherwise stated, Conscientia Beam is unable to accept any post-acceptance changes.
 The affiliation and author name published in the article should be the affiliation and author name at the time the research was conducted.

 Conscientia Beam accepts withdrawal only in the following cases:

-Journal editors should consider issuing a correction if:
+- Journal editors should consider issuing a correction if:

 The original article is retained unchanged save for a watermark on the .pdf indicating on each page that it is “retracted.”

 This will only occur where the article is clearly defamatory, or infringes others’ legal rights, or where the article is, or we have good reason to expect it will be, the subject of a court order, or where the article, if acted upon, might pose a serious health risk.
-In these circumstances, while the metadata (Title and Authors) will be retained, the text will be replaced with a screen indicating the article has been removed for legal reasons.
+In these circumstances, while the metadata (Title and Authors) will be retained, the text will be replaced with a screen indicating that the article has been removed for legal reasons.

 In cases where the article, if acted upon, might pose a serious health risk, the authors of the original article may wish to retract the flawed original and replace it with a corrected version.
 In these circumstances the procedures for retraction will be followed with the difference that the database retraction notice will publish a link to the corrected re-published article and a history of the document.